Updater/Updater.github.io/HTML.md

 # Updater HTML Style Guide

 If you're visiting from the internet, feel free to learn from our style.
-This is a guide we use for our own apps internally at GitHub.
+This is a guide we use for our own apps internally at Updater.
 We encourage you to set up one that works for your own team.

 ## Doctype